-A specially-built music player contains the world’s most elusive recordings: a set of Pavarotti’s most celebrated vocal performances, restored to a quality sixty-four times superior to a CD – an emotionally overwhelming sound experience.
+A digital music player contains the world’s most elusive opera recordings: newly-discovered tapes, retrieved from Decca’s archives and mixed in immersive audio to create an overwhelming three-dimensional sound experience, as if Pavarotti is performing in your home.
 His entire recordings with Decca, totalling 130 hours, complete the collection.

 Notes dance on swirling staves.
 Music flows along a Venetian canal.
 Oil paints, brushes and manuscript paper invite artistic expression.
 Rare prints of Pavarotti’s own paintings act as inspiration.
-A personalised note from the family waits to be discovered.
 And secret compartments hide treasures within.
-A visual and tactile delight.
+The case of marquetry enclosing the music player is a visual and tactile delight.
 Music for all the senses.

 Luciano Pavarotti: Life in Art.
-A limited edition of 71 collector’s pieces, one for each year of the Maestro’s life.
+A limited edition of ten collector’s pieces.

 Decca Luxe re-establishes music as a form of art.
 It brings together unreleased recordings, new sound technology and skilled craftsmen to create timeless musical objects dedicated to iconic artists.
 Called Masterpieces, they are produced for the world’s discerning collectors and music devotees.